-There is a non-essential travel ban to Sweden from countries outside the EU until 31 August.
-The ban excludes Iceland, Lichtenstein, Norway, Switzerland and the UK.
-The Swedish Ministry for Foreign Affairs advises against non-essential travel to most EU countries until 15 July, and to countries outside the EU, EEA or Schengen until 31 August.
-Sweden is now open for travels to Belgium, France, Greece, Iceland, Italy, Croatia, Luxembourg, Portugal, Switzerland, Spain and Hungary, as well as San Marino, Monaco and the Vatican.
+There is a ban on non-essential travel to Sweden from countries outside the EU until 31 October.
+The ban excludes Iceland, Lichtenstein, Norway, Switzerland and the UK, as well as Australia, Canada, Georgia, Japan, New Zealand, Rwanda, South Korea, Thailand, Tunisia and Uruguay.
+Also excluded are foreigners coming to Sweden to study and certain highly skilled professionals.
+The Swedish Ministry for Foreign Affairs advises against non-essential travel to the following EU countries until 23 September: Estonia, Finland, Ireland, Latvia, Lithuania, Malta, Slovakia and Slovenia; as well as to countries outside the EU, EEA, Schengen or the UK until 15 November.
 For more information on how the coronavirus/Covid-19 is affecting Sweden, please go to krisinformation.se, official emergency information from Swedish authorities.

 Tired and hungry after school or work?
 Whip up some pasta with seasonal sauce – perhaps with chanterelles, the gold of the Swedish forests, like in the recipe below.